 Below is information about ESPC ESAs.

-- In order for the ESPC ESA contract to be scored annually, it must be consistent with the requirements under the Office of Management and Budget (OMB) Addendum to OMB Memorandum M-98-13 on Federal Use of Energy Savings Performance Contracts (ESPCs) and Utility Energy Service Contracts (UESCs) (M-12-21, dated September 28, 2012), including the requirement that the federal government retain title to the onsite renewable energy generation system at the conclusion of the contract.
+- In order for the ESPC ESA contract to be scored annually, it must be consistent with the requirements under the Office of Management and Budget (OMB) Addendum to OMB Memorandum M-98-13 on Federal Use of Energy Savings Performance Contracts (ESPCs) and Utility Energy Service Contracts (UESCs) (M-12-21, dated September 28, 2012), including the requirement that the federal government retain title to the onsite renewable energy generation system by the end of the contract.

 - The renewable energy conservation measure (ECM) is initially privately owned and the federal agency purchases the electricity.
-Before the end of the contract, the federal agency purchases the renewable ECM at fair market value (FMV).
+By the end of the contract, the federal agency purchases the renewable ECM at fair market value (FMV).

 - Federal Acquisition Regulation authorizes federal agencies to undertake an ESPC for the acquisition of utility services, 48 CFR § 41.102(b)(7) (2015).